SydCS/CS-Resources/CS 188/Projects/multiagent/README.md

 For ReflexAgent, devise evaluationFunction()

-#TODO

 ---

 Q2:

-For MinimaxAgent, write adversarial search with multiple minimizer agents
+For MinimaxAgent, implement adversarial search with multiple minimizer agents

 Q3:

-For AlphaBetaAgent, write alpha-beta pruning (with multiple minimizer agents)
+For AlphaBetaAgent, implement alpha-beta pruning (with multiple minimizer agents)

-#TODO

 ---

 Q4:

+For ExpectimaxAgent, implement expectimax search (with multiple minimizer agents)

+Q5:

+Write a better evaluation function